laura3668/socialdata-laura.github.io/index.markdown

 ### Can Happiness Predict Longevity?
 Modeling Life Expectancy with Social Indicators
 In an age where global health is shaped by more than just medicine, understanding how social well-being influences longevity is increasingly important.
-To explore this connection, we developed a prediction model using data from happiness and life satisfaction surveys—two social indicators that showed the strongest linear correlation with life expectancy in preliminary analysis.
+To explore this connection, we developed a prediction model using data from *happiness* and *life satisfaction* surveys— the two social indicators that showed the strongest linear correlation with life expectancy in the previous analysis.
-FOr the year **2014** we trained a linear regression model to predict life expectancy based on these two key variables.
+For the year **2014** we trained a linear regression model to predict life expectancy based on these two key variables.

 **Add Actual vs Predicted Life Expectancy (based on social data)**